This article has been updated in June 2024 to reflect the current status of the Bill.

-To help you prepare, we’ve put together a guide that outlines Bill C-27’s progress through the legislative process to date.
-You will find a timeline of all key developments, along with a quantitative summary of INDU’s committee study of the bill, including the top issues addressed by the committee, categories of witnesses who have appeared, and amendments that the government has proposed so far.
+To help you prepare for the resumption of Bill C-27's journey through the legislative process, we've put together a guide that outlines Bill C-27's progress to date.
+You will find a timeline of all key developments, along with a quantitative summary of INDU's committee study of the bill, including the top issues addressed by the committee, categories of witnesses who have appeared, and amendments that the committee has considered so far.

 Timeline of developments